Skip to content

-Solar panels aren’t just for rooftops or balcony power plants—they can also be installed on carports.
-What is the concept behind a “solar carport”?
+Solar systems are not only available for rooftops or as balcony power plants but also for carports.
+What is behind the “solar carport” concept?
 Here’s what owners should know.

-The roof of a carport also offers the possibility for a solar installation.
-Two experts explain to myHOMEBOOK what to consider with a solar carport: Stefan Hoffmann, an energy expert from the Consumer Center of North Rhine-Westphalia, and Harald Baumeister, founder and CEO of Sopago, a company that manufactures solar parking lot canopies.
+The roof of a carport also offers the possibility for a solar system.
+Two experts explain on myHOMEBOOK what to consider with a solar carport: Stefan Hoffmann, an energy expert from the Consumer Center of North Rhine-Westphalia, and Harald Baumeister, founder and CEO of Sopago, a company that manufactures solar parking lot canopies.

 Is every carport suitable for a PV system?

 No, says Stefan Hoffmann from the Consumer Center.
 Shading from your own house or a neighbor’s can prevent effective use.
-Carports are also not designed to carry larger loads like PV modules.
-“Therefore, it is important to build a carport that is designed from the start for use as a PV carport,” emphasizes Harald Baumeister, but adds: “In the private sector, there is more flexibility with such carport PVs than with installations in public areas.”
-These include company parking lots.
+Carports are also not designed to support larger loads like PV modules.
+“Therefore, it’s important to build a carport that is designed from the start to be used as a PV carport,” emphasizes Harald Baumeister, adding: “In the private sector, there are more freedoms with such carport PVs than with installations in public areas,” such as company parking lots.

 What needs to be checked before installation?

-Important factors include the ability to obtain permits, potential electricity yield, and the load-bearing capacity of the ground.
-“For a PV carport in public spaces, a building permit is always required,” emphasizes expert Baumeister.
-It’s worth contacting the local building authority early, as regulations vary between municipalities and states.
+Important factors include the feasibility of obtaining permits, potential electricity yield, and the load-bearing capacity of the ground.
+“A building permit is always required for a PV carport in public spaces,” emphasizes expert Baumeister.
+It’s worth approaching the local building authority early, as regulations vary between municipalities and states.

-Additionally, you must request a grid check from the local network operator for feeding electricity into the grid.
-The electricity yield depends on possible shading from buildings and trees and can be calculated by us.
+Additionally, you must request a grid check from the local network operator for electricity feed-in.
+The electricity yield depends on potential shading from buildings and trees and can be calculated by us.

-Also of interest: Solar thermal or photovoltaic – which is the better choice?
+Also interesting: Solar thermal or photovoltaic – which is the better choice?

 South-facing should be perfect, right?

 Not necessarily, says Hoffmann.
-The west-east direction yields about 20 percent less output but has higher self-consumption.
-A gable roof with a 10 percent slope is very flexible; it can be oriented in all directions, and the yield is more even than with a south-facing orientation throughout the day.
+The west-east orientation yields about 20 percent less output but has higher self-consumption.
+A gable roof with a 10 percent slope is very flexible; it can be positioned in all directions, and the yield is more consistent throughout the day than with a south-facing orientation.

-Is the PV system its own roof for the carport?
+Is the PV system a “separate” roof for the carport?

 There are PV systems that can be mounted on existing roofs, depending on the construction.
-However, it is very important to check the structural integrity (including the snow zone) for this.
-In Germany, there are different snow load zones, meaning that less snow typically falls in Freiburg than in the Alps, and this must be taken into account.
+However, it’s crucial to check the structural integrity (including the snow zone).
+In Germany, there are different “snow zones” with maximum snow loads.
+This means: In Freiburg, less snow typically falls than in the Alps, which must be considered.

 Retrofitting is always more complex than building a carport with a PV system from the start.
-Solar roof expert Baumeister says: “From planning, cabling, and connection to financing, there are many synergies here.”
+Solar roof expert Baumeister says: “From planning, permitting, and proper structural design to construction, wiring, and connection, to financing, there are many synergies here.”

 Energy expert Hoffmann explains: Both are possible.
-“If the PV modules are to form the roof, they must be certified as such.
+“If the PV modules are to be the roof, they must be approved as a building component.
 Currently, very few modules in Germany meet this requirement.”

-Is there a maximum weight for such a PV system?
+Is there a maximum weight for such a system?

-The structural integrity sets the limit, explains consumer center consultant Hoffmann.
+The structural integrity sets the limit, explains Consumer Center advisor Hoffmann.
 A standard module weighs 20 to 25 kilograms.
-The weight also depends on the soil conditions and the foundation of the system.
+Solar expert Baumeister points out that the weight also depends on the ground conditions and the foundation of the system.
 Additionally, in public areas, the maximum impact load from vehicles must be considered.
-This means that if a car hits the structure at a maximum speed of 10 kilometers per hour, it should not collapse.
+This means: If a car hits the supports at a maximum of 10 kilometers per hour, the carport, such as on a company premises, must not collapse.

-Are the modules different from those on house roofs?
+Do the modules differ from those on house roofs?

-Not necessarily, say Baumeister and Hoffmann.
-“Unless the modules are supposed to form the roof,” explains the consumer center expert.
-Bifacial (double-sided) glass modules are suitable for carports and are partially transparent.
+In principle, no, say Baumeister and Hoffmann.
+“Unless the modules are to form the roof,” explains the Consumer Center expert.
+Bifacial (double-sided) glass-glass modules, which generate electricity on both sides and are partially transparent, are suitable for carports.
 “However, these are not suitable for house roofs,” explains PV expert Baumeister.

-Are there ready-made solutions, like a carport with an integrated PV system?
+Are there ready-made solutions, i.e., carports with integrated PV systems?

-Yes, they exist, and the concept is currently being expanded to private homeowners.
+Yes, they exist, but currently mainly for the commercial sector.
+Manufacturers are now expanding the concept to private homeowners.

 What should be considered during installation?

-“Since this is a complex system that generates electricity, I would strongly advise against installation without expertise,” says Baumeister.
-It is legally required that a professional handle the installation.
-They will be reluctant to sign off on a system they did not install themselves.
+“Since this is a complex system that generates electricity, I strongly advise against installation without expertise,” says Baumeister.
+An electrician must be involved for the connection, as this is legally required.
+And they will be reluctant to sign off on a system they did not install themselves.

 How much electricity does a solar carport provide?

-It depends on the quality of the modules and their orientation to the sun.
+It depends on the quality of the solar modules and their orientation to the sun.
 There are solar carports that deliver an average of 3.5 to 4 kilowatts peak per parking space, or 250 watts peak per square meter.
-The requirement for 1 kilowatt of power is about 1 kilowatt.
+The requirement for 1 kilowatt of power is about 5 square meters of space, explains Hoffmann from the Consumer Center.
 “The yield varies depending on the orientation,” he adds.

 Can such a PV system be too large?
 Is there a risk of overheating?

-Overheating is not dependent on size, emphasizes solar expert Baumeister.
-“Especially with PV carports, we also have the distance to the ground, which provides better cooling for the system.”
+Overheating is not dependent on the size of the system.
+The cables and inverters must be sized for the system, emphasizes solar expert Baumeister.
+“Especially with PV carports, we have the distance to the ground and thus better cooling of the system.”

-Energy expert Hoffmann also rules out overheating.
-“The modules and inverters must be matched to each other,” he says.
-“A PV system can be too large for economic reasons: for example, if a lot is fed in but little is consumed.”
+Expert Hoffmann also rules out overheating.
+“The modules and inverters must be matched,” he says.
+“A PV system can be too large for economic reasons: if, for example, a lot is fed in but little is consumed.”

 Can the PV system be directly connected to the household grid?

 It is not connected but “plugged in,” says Hoffmann.
 If it is a plug-in PV system, the device can be “connected” via an outlet.
-A larger PV system is permanently integrated into the house grid by a professional electrician.
+A larger PV system is permanently integrated into the house grid by an electrical specialist.

-Expert Baumeister explains: “The connection to the household network is made with its own meter via the inverter.
-A storage module can also be integrated, so that a portion of the self-generated solar power is still available for the household at night, reducing the need to rely on the utility when the PV system is not producing.”
+Expert Baumeister explains: “The connection to the household grid is made with its own meter via the inverter.
+A storage module can also be integrated, so that part of the self-generated solar power is still available for the household at night, avoiding the need to rely on the supplier when the PV system is not producing.”

 How does this connection work?